-In 2013, droughts, floods, hurricanes and other natural disasters affect approximately 100 million people and cause more than $100 billion dollars in economic damage.
+Every year, droughts, floods, hurricanes, and other natural disasters affect approximately 100 million people and cause more than $100 billion dollars in economic damage.
 Today, nearly 53 million people worldwide are in need of emergency food aid.
 And authoritarian leaders still govern nearly 50 countries, while the same number of countries are affected by conflict or potential instability.

-Poverty and conflict are inextricably linked to authoritarianism and poor governance, with the consequences for citizens only worsening during times of crisis or disasters.
+Poverty and conflict are inextricably linked to authoritarianism and poor governance, with the consequences for citizens only worsening during times of crisis.

-With a focus on crisis prevention, response, recovery and transition, we are working to:
+With a focus on disaster prevention, response, recovery and transition, we are working to:

 - Strengthen resilience by helping states and communities prepare for and mitigate the impacts of disasters to help people withstand crises rather than have to seek emergency assistance;

 - Provide life-saving humanitarian assistance to save lives and alleviate suffering;

 - Accelerate a rapid and durable recovery by supporting livelihoods, markets and the sustainable provision of basic services;

 - Address underlying grievances that cause instability and conflict to wind down tensions before they ignite;

 - Promote peaceful political transitions by strengthening civil society and respect for human rights, facilitating reconciliation, supporting effective democratic governance and fostering the resumption of basic economic activity; and